-Lauren E. Miller is a Community Health Worker with American Indian Health Services of Chicago, Inc., and a member of Women Employed’s Advocacy Council Leadership Committee.
+Lauren E. Miller is a Community Violence Clinical Advocate at Center on Halsted, and a member of Women Employed’s volunteer activist group, the Advocacy Council.
 Read below for her perspective on how the issues of Native American working women can be better elevated in the gender equity movement.

-Recently, I received a notice via Twitter that read “September 25th is Native American Women’s Equal Pay Day.”
-Oscillating between both surprise and fascination, I immediately clicked on the hyperlink which stated that American Indian and Alaska Native women are paid just 57 cents for every dollar white men are paid.
+Recently, I received a notice via Twitter that read “September 8th is Native American Women’s Equal Pay Day.”
+Oscillating between both surprise and fascination, I immediately clicked on the hyperlink which stated that Native women are paid approximately 60 cents for every dollar paid to a white man.

-As a working woman in the USA, I know that generally women across the US earn 80 cents to every dollar men earn.
+As a working woman in the USA, I know that generally women across the US earn 82 cents to every dollar men earn.
 I know as an African-American that African-American woman earn 63 cents to every dollar white males earn.
 However, I am also a person of Native heritage (Mvskoke in case you’re wondering).
-I work for a Native-run agency, I devote a lot of my free time volunteering for Native-run programs and events held within the community.
+I’ve worked for a Native-run agency, and I devote a lot of my free time volunteering for Native-run programs and events held within the community.
 Yet, until this tweet, I regret to say that I never thought specifically about Native women’s earnings in relation to our country’s labor force.

 What information does exist on women of color tends to focus on African-American, Asian-American, and Latinas/Hispanic women (in that order).
-All that I could find on Native people (let alone Native women) was :1) American Indians and Alaska Natives make up 1 percent of the labor force, while white workers make up the majority of the labor force (79 percent); 2) in 2015, the overall unemployment rate for the United States was 5.3 percent; however, the rate varied across race and ethnicity groups, with the rate being highest for American Indians and Alaska Natives (9.9 percent) and 3) the majority of data on Native women’s labor force participation and earnings has been aggregated into other cultural groups’, such as Native Hawaiians and other Pacific Islanders, and relegated to the “other” category.
+All that I could find on Native people (let alone Native women) was :1) American Indians and Alaska Natives make up 1 percent of the labor force, while white workers make up the majority of the labor force (77 percent); 2) in 2019, the overall unemployment rate for the United States was 3.7 percent; however, the rate varied across race and ethnicity groups, with the rate being highest for two groups, American Indians and Alaska Natives and Black or African Americans (6.1 percent) and 3) the majority of data on Native women’s labor force participation and earnings has been aggregated into other cultural groups’, such as Native Hawaiians and other Pacific Islanders, and relegated to the “other” category.
 This is no exaggeration!
-In fact, here is a direct quote from the BLS Highlights of Women’s Earnings in 2015:
+In fact, here is a direct quote from the BLS Labor force characteristics by race and ethnicity, 2019:

-Data for other race groups — American Indians and Alaska Natives, Native Hawaiians and Other Pacific Islanders — and for people of Two or More Races are included in totals but not separately identified in this report because the number of survey respondents is too small to develop estimates of sufficient quality.
+Estimates for American Indians and Alaska Natives, Native Hawaiians and Other Pacific Islanders, and people of Two or More Races are not shown separately in all tables because the number of survey respondents is too small to develop estimates of publication quality.

 I decided to speak to Ms. Pamala Silas, a Native woman who is both Menominee and Oneida, to understand the what’s, why’s, and how’s in the information — or lack thereof — -available on Native working women in America.
 Ms. Silas has a degree in Commerce and Economics and is the former executive director of the National American Indian Housing Council.